The renaturation of the Niers & near-natural spaces between Aspermühle and Kessel.

 The Reichswald has also suffered greatly from human influence in the past decades.

-The parts of the forest that were still standing afterwards had to make way, on the one hand, for the construction of the villages Nierswalde and Reichswalde, which were needed for the arriving refugees from the East.
+The parts of the forest that were still standing after that had to make way, on the one hand, for the construction of the villages Nierswalde and Reichswalde, which were needed for the arriving refugees from the East.

 On the other hand, heating material was an extremely scarce commodity after the 2nd World War, so that the forest was cleared, often by illegal felling, and processed into firewood.